 In addition to being named to SVAMC’s Tech list of the world’s most accomplished technology neutrals, he has been named a distinguished fellow of the Auckland University of Technology’s Faculty of Business and Law, appointed to the inaugural Sino-US Joint Panel of Arbitrators established by Shenzhen Court of International Arbitration and JAMS to resolve cross-border technology and other IP disputes, and designated as a Chartered Arbitrator, the Chartered Institute of Arbitrators’ paramount credential.

-Ambassador Huebner has a diverse professional background, including serving as chairman and CEO of a large international law firm, IP and arbitration partner at another international firm, founding managing partner of a law office in Shanghai, U.S. Ambassador to New Zealand, chairman of the California Law Revision Commission, and intellectual property policy advisor to a member of the National Diet of Japan in Tokyo.
-He has taught full-semester courses in intellectual property and international disputes at USC and UCLA law schools, and guest-lectured in international business and IP risk management at other schools, including USC Marshall School of Business.
+Ambassador Huebner has a diverse professional background which informs his approach to process, efficiency, and decision-making, including serving as chairman and CEO of a large international law firm, founding managing partner of a law office in Shanghai, U.S. Ambassador to New Zealand, chairman of the California Law Revision Commission, and IPR policy advisor to a member of Japan’s National Diet.
+He has taught full-semester courses in intellectual property and international disputes at USC and UCLA law schools, and guest-lectured on business, disputes, and IP risk management at other universities in China, Germany, New Zealand, and the U.S.

 He is licensed as a solicitor in England & Wales, a member of the Bars of CA, NY, and DC, and a graduate of Princeton University (summa cum laude) and Yale Law School.
 For more information: www.HuebnerArbitration.com.